 Here are the key steps I took to transition into full-time entrepreneurship:

-1. I went from a full-time to a part-time employee at my day job
+1. Going from a full-time to a part-time employee at my day job

-I negotiated with my work to reduce my working hours from 5 days to 3 days a week.
+To focus on my business, I negotiated with my work to reduce my working hours from 5 days to 3 days a week.
 I was honest about my personal situation with my boss and had already demonstrated solid performance in the workplace.
-I had to take a pay cut, but it was worth it.
+In addition, I had to take a pay cut, but it was worth it.
 I ended up gaining 2 full days a week to focus on my business guilt-free.

 My accounting background came in handy at this stage.
 I knew it was crucial to have a financial projection and a business budget in order to build a successful business and so I created a spreadsheet to estimate my income and expenses for the next 2 years.
 This acted as a blueprint as I worked on growing my business.

-3. I saved up money to invest in my business
+3. Saving up money to invest in my business

 I cut back on personal spending like shopping, entertainment and eating out and instead started saving more of my money.
 Gradually, I adjusted my mindset to think of it as redirecting spending towards my business like an “investment”, instead of splurging on luxuries that provided no future return.
 I set a goal to save 6 month's worth of estimated business operating expenses so that I could have a buffer.
 Also, thankfully my husband continued to work at his corporate job.